 We will require significant additional capital from sources including equity and/or debt financings, license arrangements, grants, collaborative research arrangements and/or other sources in order to develop and commercialize our products and continue operations.
 If we are not able to raise additional capital when needed, our business will fail.

-We are a development stage company with virtually no revenues.
+We have filed a registration statement on Form S-1 with the SEC to register a proposed public offering of our common stock and warrants to purchase our common stock.
+There can be no assurance that we will be able to successfully close this financing on acceptable terms or at all, especially in the current capital markets environment.